Chances of getting into University of Oregon

 |Less than 19||Low||<63%|

 You will need very good grades in high school to get into University of Oregon.
 The average high school GPA of the admitted freshman class at University of Oregon was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #6 in Oregon for highest average GPA.
 If your high school grades are above the average 3.6 GPA, you have a very good chance of being admitted as UO accepts 83% of all applicants.

 |3.50 to 3.75||30%||Avg +|